Kong/docs.konghq.com/app/enterprise/2.4.x/property-reference.md

 the given Kong configuration, before being dumped in your Kong prefix directory, moments before starting Nginx.

-The default template can be found at: https://github.com/kong/kong/tree/master/kong/templates.
+The default template for
+Kong Gateway Enterprise can be found by entering the following command on the system running your Kong instance: `find / -type d -name "templates" | grep kong`.
 It is split in two Nginx configuration files: `nginx.lua` and `nginx_kong.lua`.
 The former is minimalistic and includes the latter, which contains everything Kong requires to run.
 When `kong start` runs, right before starting Nginx, it copies these